Soothe Your Mind Naturally With These Essential Oils

 3. Evidence from Research

-Studies in journals like Frontiers in Behavioral Neuroscience and Complementary Therapies in Medicine have shown that essential oils such as lavender, bergamot, and peppermint can reduce stress, improve sleep, and even relieve headaches.
+Scientific studies back up these effects.
+Research published in Frontiers in Behavioral Neuroscience and Complementary Therapies in Medicine indicates that oils such as lavender, peppermint, and bergamot can reduce anxiety, support sleep, and ease headaches.
+While aromatherapy isn’t meant to replace medical treatment, it does show promising complementary benefits.

 Popular Essential Oils and Their Benefits